Ralph C. Perry-Miller

-- Obtained jury verdict in favor of tenant in commercial lease dispute with jury finding that landlord had constructively evicted commercial tenant and awarded substantial relocation damages.
+- Obtained jury verdict in favor of tenant in commercial lease dispute with jury finding that landlord had constructively evicted commercial tenant and awarding substantial relocation damages.

 - Obtained defense summary judgment with the court ruling that the trade secrets, claimed by a corporate plaintiff to be misappropriated and worth millions of dollars, were not protected trade secrets resulting in settlement of entire case for less than $10,000.

-- Obtained jury verdict for commercial landlord in complicated commercial real estate lease dispute with jury finding that restaurant tenant had committed fraud and awarding punitive damages to landlord.
+- Obtained jury verdict for commercial landlord in complicated commercial real estate lease dispute with jury finding that restaurant tenant had committed percentage rent fraud and awarding punitive damages to landlord.

 - Successfully argued appeal to Supreme Court of Texas that intentional infliction of emotional distress claim was pre-empted by sexual harassment statutes, resulting in take nothing judgment in favor of corporate employer.